johanmontorfano/glouglou-docs/src/pages/docs/api/js.md

 # Javascript API Documentation
 <br>

 The Javascript API is a `types` enabled API used to communicate with a GlouGlou instance through a set of easy to use functions.
+Install it with your favorite NPM-based package manager, the pacakge name is `@johanmnto/glougloujs`

 <br>
 <h2 style="color: var(--accent);">Configuration</h2>